Atlantic U-boat campaign of World War I: Unrestricted submarine warfare

-Britons believed before the war that the United Kingdom would starve without North American food; W. T. Stead wrote in 1901 that without it "We should be face to face with famine".
-Arthur Conan Doyle wrote a short story, Danger! suggesting the defeat of the UK using only a small number of submarines.
+One British concern regarding unrestricted submarine warfare was its effects on the import of foodstuffs; W. T. Stead wrote in 1901 that without these imports "We should be face to face with famine".
+Arthur Conan Doyle wrote a short story, Danger! that illustrates the defeat of the UK using only a small number of submarines.
 Inspired in part by such tales, German Admirals like von Tirpitz and Hugo von Pohl agitated for a campaign against British commerce with no restrictions, despite the tiny number of submarines available (21 at the start of 1915, 7 of which were undergoing repair work).
 On 4 February 1915, the first unrestricted campaign against Allied trade was formally started.

 In the first month 29 ships totalling were sunk, a pace of destruction which was maintained throughout the summer.
 As the sinkings increased, so too did the number of politically damaging incidents.
 On 19 February, U-8 torpedoed Belridge, a neutral tanker travelling between two neutral ports; in March U-boats sank Hanna and Medea, a Swedish and a Dutch freighter; in April two Greek vessels.

 In March also, Falaba was sunk, with the loss of one US life, and in April Harpalyce, a Belgian Relief ship, was sunk.
 On 7 May, U-20 sank with the loss of 1,197 lives, 124 of them US citizens.
 These incidents caused outrage amongst neutrals and the scope of the unrestricted campaign was scaled back in September 1915 to lessen the risk of those nations entering the war against Germany.